 The elderly and their loved ones can file lawsuits against nursing homes for elder abuse.
 Each state has different age requirements for elder abuse but generally the required age minimum is usually 60 to 65.

 A common legal claim associated with nursing home abuse is negligence.
 To be a successful claim, the plaintiff must show that the conduct of the nursing home was beyond the reasonable standard of care.
 For example, a plaintiff can show that the nursing homes conduct of continually restraining him for no reason and verbally abusing him was beyond the reasonable standard of care from a nursing home.

 Another claim could be based on federal or state statute.
 For example, the Nursing Home Reform Act of 1987 requires that all nursing homes that receive Medicare or Medicaid support provide a safe environment for their residents.

 How a Nursing Home Abuse Attorney Can Help

 If you or someone you love have suffered abuse in the nursing home setting, you should speak with an attorney who will sit down and evaluate your case with you, to ensure that your legal rights are fully assessed and protected.
 An attorney can explain what you can expect at every step of your personal injury case, and will take action on your behalf -- researching the law, interviewing witnesses, collecting records, conferring with expert consultants, planning legal strategy, and negotiating with insurers and opposing counsel -- all with an eye toward strengthening your position and ensuring your fair recovery.

 When deciding how to handle a potential nursing home abuse issue, there are many routes you can take.
 First, you should make sure your loved one is safe and that you've alerted the proper authorities to any suspected abuse or neglect.
 Next, you'll want to know the law in your state and any possible claims you may be able to bring against the responsible party.
-Learn more with a free attorney match today.
+Learn more by contacting a personal injury attorney today.